 - The approach to reading differs.
 My paper reading environment is relaxed and long term.
 It’s nothing for me to spend an entire day reading a good book.
 My online reading is more like a sprint–I find what I need quickly and never read for more than a half hour at a time.

 - The technology differs.
 When I read a book, I get print in one size.
 So, if the print is less than appealing or causes eye fatigue, I’m just stuck with it.
 My browser allows me to change the font size a Web site uses so I can make the print eye friendly.
+Although, I would still recommend wearing reading glasses if you find that you’re experiencing eye fatigue from staring at a computer screen, but life should be made easier if you can alter the font size.
 In fact, I can even use a CSS file to change the typeface and other features for some Web sites.

 The obvious question now is whether the two environments differ enough that considerations normally made for paper don’t apply to Web sites.
 My thought is that creating Web sites with smaller amounts of material, eye friendly design, and shorter columns are all great ideas, but I’m not completely sold on the idea of horizontal scrolling.
+Of course, every person or business has their preference about how they want their website to look, and that’s fine.
+That is what makes everyone different.
+Some may decide to design it themselves, whilst others may decide to enlist the help and expertise of somewhere like Plenty of Pixels – Pasadena Website Design to incorporate everything they want to see on their website.
+As long as you have all the information you need to attract customers, that’s all that matters.
+But horizontal scrolling?
+That’s another story entirely.
 What is your take on this idea.
 Let me know at John@JohnMuellerBooks.com.